 Who can receive payments?
 You decide who will get the payments from your annuity trust.
 Usually, this will be you, or you and your spouse.
 You can, however, select any other people to receive the payments.
 For example, you may wish to provide income for parents, a sibling, or children.

-Term flexibility While most annuity trusts last for one or two lives, other terms are possible.
+How long do payments last?
+While most annuity trusts last for one or two lives, other terms are possible.
 An annuity trust can last for more than two lives, for a specific length of time of up to 20 years, or for a combination of lives and years.

 Earn an income tax charitable deduction.